Best Practices For Using Packages And Frequency Discounts

 You can read more about this feature here: Frequency Based Discounts.

 When To Use Packages And When To Use Frequency Discounts

 In most cases when you want to offer clients a discount for booking multiple visits, using a frequency discount will be preferable over creating a package because of the automation of frequency discounts.
-After setting up a frequency discount on a service, there are no additional steps for you or your clients - the frequency discount is automatically applied when the client schedules enough services to meet the minimum, unlike packages which have to be manually added to the client’s account and then have to be specifically selected when scheduling services from the package.
-This makes frequency discounts a great choice for things like giving clients a discount for booking recurring, weekly services - you can automate their recurring schedule with a template and automate discount with a frequency discount.
+After setting up a frequency discount on a service, there are no additional steps for you or your clients - the frequency discount is automatically applied when the client schedules enough services to meet the minimum, unlike packages that have to be manually added to the client’s account and then have to be specifically selected when scheduling services from the package.
+This makes frequency discounts a great choice for things like giving clients a discount for booking recurring, weekly services - you can automate their recurring schedule with a template and automate discounts with a frequency discount.

 But there are a few cases where you may want to use a package instead of a frequency discount; these include:

-- When you want to offer a discount on a combination of more than one type of service - frequency discounts are set up on a service by service basis while packages can be set up for combinations of different types of services.
+- When you want to offer a discount on a combination of more than one type of service - frequency discounts are set up on a service-by-service basis, while packages can be set up for combinations of different types of services.

-- When you want to offer a percentage discount - if you have clients with custom rates and want to offer a percentage discount based on each clients’ rate instead of a discount that is a flat dollar charge, you would need to use a package.
+- When you want to offer a percentage discount - if you have clients with custom rates and want to offer a percentage discount based on each client’s rate instead of a discount that is a flat dollar charge, you would need to use a package.